*Festival will take place in September, exact dates are Tentative, but will be confirmed soon.

 The entry should be submitted by the Participant, who may be the rights holder of the film, or the person authorized to participate in the contest, and accept the terms and conditions.
 For the purposes of this contest and subsequent distribution of the participating film, the Participant hereby confirms that he/she/it has the necessary rights to submit the entry and accept the terms.

 Only two persons who submit the entry will be considered as the “Participants”.
 All communications from our end will be directed only to the Participants.

 Transfer, assignment or substitution of the prizes / benefits to a person other than the participants, will not be permitted.
 However, in exceptional cases the organizers reserve the right to entertain such request at their discretion.

 The participants agree that the organizers and partners, shall not be held responsible for any unauthorized use of the content by any third party, and The Multicultural Sci-fi Organization/ The Atlanta Sci-fi Film Festival (www.ascifff.com), does not guarantee the posting of any content.

-Attending the festival is FREE!
-However, registration to the event is Mandatory for anyone who is NOT considered a participant.
+Registration to the event is Mandatory for anyone who is NOT considered a participant.
 All participants will have VIP seating.
 At this time, ALL arrangements, travel costs and accommodations will be the sole responsibility of the participants.

 The Organizers bring this offer on a best effort basis.
 The winning participant hereby confirms that it will not hold the Organizers or it’s employees, representatives or partners responsible for any untoward incident he/she may endure in relation with fulfillment of this prize.
 The decision of the jury and audience choice shall be final, unquestionable and binding on all participants.